 Guide to Completion of an Irradiator Permit Application

 When completing the enclosed Irradiator Permit Application, please use this guide when providing the information requested.
 The application form is provided below and should be completed accurately to facilitate the review of the application for approval.
 Incomplete application(s) will result in unnecessary delays.
-The information provided will enable the University of Toronto Radiation Protection Authority (UTRPA) to provide a thorough Radiation Protection program for users of these equipment.
+The information provided will enable the Institutional Radiation Protection Committee (IRPC) and EHS to provide a thorough Radiation Protection program.

 The following information is required in the appropriation section of the application.